M-Skut/kl05z-devboard-demo/README.md

 - Install [J-Link Software and Documentation pack](https://www.segger.com/downloads/jlink/)
 - Download [Ninja](https://github.com/ninja-build/ninja/releases) and put it into some folder in PATH, for example in `C:\Program Files\CMake\bin`
 - [Install Visual Studio Code](https://code.visualstudio.com/download) and its extensions
-- (Optionally) Install [Doxygen](https://www.doxygen.nl/download.html) for generating documentation
+- (Optional) Install [Doxygen](https://www.doxygen.nl/download.html) for generating documentation

+### How to install it on other operating systems
+- Install the required software from author's website or from OS repositories.

 Now you can open the project folder.
-Select GNU toolchain as CMake kit when asked and edit file `launch.json` inside `.vscode` folder if your JLinkGDBServer location is different than used in the project.
+Select GNU toolchain as CMake kit when asked and edit file `launch.json` inside `.vscode` folder if your `JLinkGDBServer` location is different than he one used in this project.
+For ARM Compiler 5.06 toolchain, an environment variable `ARMCC_TOOLCHAIN_PATH` has to be set to `bin` folder of the toolchain files.
+Alternatively, `armcc.cmake` file inside `toolchain-conf` can be edited to make te path setting permanent.

 ### Enviroment features
-- two-click swich between ARM Compiler 5 and GCC Compiler
+- two-click switch between ARM Compiler 5 and GCC Compiler
-- all code editing features that Visual Studio Code offers
+- all code editing features that Visual Studio Code has to offer
 - easy debugging of compiled code
-- two-click generation of doxygen documentation
+- two-click generation of doxygen HTML documentation
 - built-in git integration
 - works on Windows, GNU/Linux and Mac OS (or at least should)

 ## HAL
 This simple hardware abstraction layer is based on two sources: KL05 Sample Code Package from Freescale and MBED platform-specific code for KLXX targets.
-It's C API that relies on use of custom enums and structs to ensure that invalid parameters can be found in compilation stage.
-Uses C99 features (`stdint.h`, `stdbool.h`, in-place struct initialization etc.) and was tested with GCC 12 compiler and ARM 5.06 Compiler, but should be compiler-independent a it does not use compiler-dependent features directly, only using CMSIS 5 as abstraction layer.
+The C API relies on heavy use of custom enums and structs to ensure that invalid function parameters can be found in compilation stage.
+It uses C99 features (`stdint.h`, `stdbool.h`, in-place struct initialization etc.) and was tested with GCC 11 compiler and ARM 5.06 Compiler, but should be compiler-independent, as it does not use compiler-dependent features directly, but instead it's using CMSIS functions as abstraction layer.

 ### Goals:
 - Prevent user from error-prone and hard-to-debug manual peripheral register setting
-- Simple and straightforward for both reading and using
+- Simple and straightforward for both understanding the underlying code and using the API
 - Versatile - use for all applications within this uC
 - Smallish footprint
-- Separated device drivers from mcu-drivers (exceptions only for very timing-sensitive devices)
+- Separated device drivers from mcu peripheral drivers (exceptions only for very timing-sensitive devices)
 - User-proof, mostly
-- Can be reinitialized and will still work
+- Peripherals can be reinitialized and will still work
 - Communication peripheral drivers can be used without gpio driver
-- Support for changing MCU working frequency
+- Supports any MCU working frequency

 ### Non-goals: